 Be careful if they become aggressive.
 In such cases, avoiding direct contact and calling support for assistance is better.

 Cats are highly sensitive to your movements because of their experience in the outside world.
-If possible, you can crouch down and slowly make them come near you.
-By doing so, you’re making yourself look more approachable, and they’ll be less intimidated and scared.
+If possible, crouch down and slowly draw them toward you.
+We still recommend avoiding contact, even if they seem friendly.
+They may have unknown diseases that can affect humans.

 Step 3: Give Food and Water